 The reading book is for your child to read to you and the reading diary is for you to record how they have got on.
 Initially they will need a lot of support, but as time goes on and their letter and sound knowledge improves, they will become more independent.
 When you are reading with them please encourage them to: sound words out; remember tricky words and high frequency words (words that we see all the time and shouldn’t waste our time sounding out e.g. it, is, and); to use picture clues in the book, and to recognise words and sentence patterns that they have seen on previous pages.
 It is also important that they practice their one-to-one correspondence when they point to the word that they are reading.

 Please ensure that all of your child's clothes are clearly labelled.
 As I'm sure you can imagine, 4 and 5 year olds can struggle to keep hold of their own things and without a clear name label in them it is difficult for us to return the correct item to the correct child.
 This is especially true when the children are getting ready for P.E. as all of them are on the carpet at the same time changing their clothes and things can get mixed up!

 It is essential that your child has a P.E. kit, consisting of a yellow t-shirt, green shorts and plimsolls.
 This needs to be kept on their peg ready for when we have our P.E. lessons.
-These are on Tuesdays and Thursdays.
+These are on Tuesdays and Fridays.
 P.E. kits should be left on their pegs until the half term holiday.

 Thank you for your continuing support - the children have made a great start to their reception year!

-Mrs Price, Miss Goddard and Miss Carroll.
+Mrs Price, Miss Goddard and Mrs Stevenson.